 Option 1: Driving along Forest Road 152

-If you don’t have a four-wheel drive vehicle, you can skip to Option 2.
+If you do not have a four-wheel drive vehicle, you can skip to Option 2.

-The road ahead is bumpy, rocky, uneven, and steep in some places, so be prepared.
-Due to its popularity, the road is often busy with hikers, so be cautious of your speed.
+The road ahead is bumpy, rocky, and uneven.
+It is also steep in some places, so be prepared.
+Due to its popularity, the road is often busy with hikers.
+Please be cautious of your speed.
 I would not recommend driving on this road if it is raining or snowing.

 Option 2: Hiking along Forest Road 152

-Whether you drive or hike, after one mile you will reach a turn off on the right with a sign that reads DEVILS BRIDGE TR..
+Whether you drive or hike, after 1.3 miles you will reach a turn off on the right with a sign that reads DEVILS BRIDGE TR..
 Take the cutoff to the right.
 Continue past the dirt parking where you will find Devil’s Bridge Trailhead.

 Hiking Devil’s Bridge Trail